chaintuts/singletrackstretch/README.md

 * development for bugfixes and new features

 ### Building
-* make build
-Build the application
-* make clean
-Clean the build directory
+* Build with Android Studio

 ### Features
 * Track the distance traveled on mountain bike rides or performing other outdoor activities